moderntribe/square-one/docs/getting-started/01_installation.md

 ### Start the Project

-1. Goto any squareone project roo and run `so start`
+1. Goto any squareone project folder and run `so start`

 Notes:
 * This command will automatically start the Global and Local project containers.
 For other commands, please see the [SquareOne Global Docker](https://github.com/moderntribe/square1-global-docker) documentation.